 Coordinator Nidhi Wali Opens in new window

-Description This unit examines several different aspects of public health in emergencies including rapid assessment of the health status of the population, public health surveillance measures, and the priorities in an emergency phase.
+Description This subject examines several different aspects of public health in emergencies including rapid assessment of the health status of the population, public health surveillance measures, and the priorities in an emergency phase.
 To effectively respond to complex emergencies, government and non-government organisations must enact policy and activity to prevent, protect against, and respond to injuries and threats posed by infectious disease outbreaks and hunger.
-The unit provides an outline of the principles of disaster prevention, preparedness and mitigation, and introduces students to aspects of human resources in the coordination of different operational initiatives.
+The subject provides an outline of the principles of disaster prevention, preparedness and mitigation, and introduces students to aspects of human resources in the coordination of different operational initiatives.

 School Social Sciences

 Discipline Studies in Human Society, Not Elsewhere Classified.

 Check your HECS Band contribution amount via the Fees page.

 On successful completion of this subject, students should be able to:

 - Define different types of natural and human-induced disasters and outline public health responses required for different phases of emergencies.

 - Outline conceptual and methodological approaches related to public health in complex emergencies to inform health priorities, and articulate frameworks and standards that inform and govern the prioritisation process in complex emergencies.